Beginner's guide to Malta: Where to go & what to see

-This at-a-glance guide to Malta will give you an overview of the much-loved Mediterranean island which, despite gaining independence from Britain in 1964, remains a perennially popular destination for UK holidaymakers due to its sunny climate, range of cheap deals on holidays there, and short three-hour flight making it very accessible.
+This at-a-glance guide to Malta will give you an overview of the much-loved Mediterranean island which, despite gaining independence from Britain in 1964, remains a perennially popular destination for UK holidaymakers due to its sunny climate, range of affordable holiday deals from the likes of TUI, and short three-hour flight making it very accessible.

 The island nation is actually an archipelago of seven separate islands, of which just three are inhabited, with Malta, the largest land mass, being the main holiday hub, followed by the second largest inhabited island, Gozo.